 PAYMENTS TO FOREIGN NATIONALS

-It can be difficult for settlement recipients residing outside of the U.S. to get the settlement payments they’re entitled to.
+It can be difficult for settlement recipients residing outside of the U.S. to receive the settlement payments due to them.
 SPI’s arrangement with a cash card provider solves a variety of payment problems facing recipients of structured annuity benefits who live outside of the U.S., or who are non-residents and do not maintain a U.S. domiciled bank account.

 GOVERNMENT BENEFITS REVIEW

 Personal injury victims may be eligible for a number of state and federal benefit programs.
-If you are not yet receiving benefits, SPI can help you identify appropriate, available assistance programs that may provide support during your case and then after settlement.
-These benefit programs can be coordinated with a personalized settlement plan, promoting financial stability and quality of life.
+Not receiving benefits yet?
+SPI can help you identify appropriate, available assistance programs that may provide support during your case and then after settlement.
+These benefit programs can coordinate with a personalized settlement plan, promoting financial stability and quality of life.

 Do you need to obtain health insurance?
 The Affordable Care Act of 2010, also known as Obamacare, has had far-reaching implications for consumers of healthcare across the United States.
 From the elimination of exclusions for pre-existing conditions to the expansion of Medicaid eligibility, SPI’s Affordable Care Act experts can help you get the coverage you need.

 Contact us at firstname.lastname@example.org for help with health insurance.